 The Case Against Marine Mammals in Captivity

 I found this publicationfrom the Animal Welfare Institute and World Animal Protection, authored by Dr. Naomi A. Rose and Dr. E.C.M.
 Parsons.
-It is by far the best report on this subject that I’ve found and at times difficult to stop reading.
-It is extremely well researched, organized, written, and cited.
+This is by far the best report on this subject that I’ve found and at times difficult to stop reading.
+It is extremely well researched, organized, and written.
 It addresses the history of the public display industry and marine parks, the capture of cetaceans, conservation issues, animal environment, veterinary care, mortality and birth rates, ethics, swim with dolphins attractions, and the legacy of the film Blackfish.
 I highly recommend this if you are researching this topic, or even if you are just interested.

 “The only hope of winning this war is for the public to stop buying tickets.” -Ric O’Barry, Founder and Director of The Dolphin Project